Pot Set Lactose Free Milk Yoghurt

 You Will Need The Following Items

-- A stainless steel pot or glass jug if planning to heat the milk in a microwave.
+- A stainless steel pot to heat your milk in if using fresh milk.

-- 10 to 20 grams (one to two tablespoons) of Smooth Gell (Optional)
+- One to two tablespoons of Smooth Gel (Optional)

 (Up to 100 doses per sachet culture)

-Pour your milk into the yoghurt maker, or jar you have selected.
-Maintain the milk mixture between 37° and 43° C for 8-12 hours, or even longer.
+- Maintain the milk mixture temperature between 37° and 43° C for 10-12 hours, or even longer, using your yoghurt maker.